VolcaTech/eth2-server/README.md

-# Eth2Phone
+# Eth2 (Server)
-Eth2Phone DApp allows you to send ether to anyone simply identifying them by SMS verification.
+Eth2 App allows you to send Ether or tokens to anyone simply by links.

 ## Overview
-Eth2Phone allows to send ether to anyone even without Ethereum wallet.
+Eth2 allows to send ether to anyone even without Ethereum wallet.
 The receiver will get the special link and be verified using phone number.
 The only requirement for you as a sender to have the Web3 compatible Ethereum wallet with sufficient balance and the phone number of the person you are willing to send ether to.
 You will need to share a special message with the receiver with the link containing all the instructions, following which he or she will download the wallet (or use existing one) and receive assets to it.

 ## Beta
 You can play with beta at https://eth2.io.
 The DApp supports Ethereum Main and Ropsten Test networks right now.